 As you approach the end of the tax year, you should think about whether you have any week 53 payment issues.
 See our website for more information on this.

 You should send your final Full Payment Submission (FPS) of the tax year (which ends on 5 April) on or before your employees’ last payday of the tax year as normal.
 If you are unable to send your submission on or before the pay date this will be recognised as a late submission by HMRC.
-Saying that, they will accept your final FPS until the 19th April (this is the EPS filing deadline also) after that date you will not be able to file an FPS and will have to send an Earlier Year Update (EYU).
+Saying that, they will accept your final FPS until the 19th April (this is the EPS filing deadline also) – after that date you will not be able to file an FPS and will have to send an Earlier Year Update (EYU).